 I’ve been making this braised short ribs recipe for almost as long as I’ve been doing this site.
 It was one of the first recipes from Mario Batali that I ever made, and in all these years, it’s never disappointed.
 Just a word to the wise: One of the biggest potential problems home cooks encounter when braising short ribs is the amount of fat that this cut of beef throws off.
 What I do to combat that is make the dish the night before I’m serving it.
 This serves two purposes: 1.
-The overnight chill in the fridge allows the fat to congeal on the surface of that luscious braising liquid, so the next day you can easily scrape it off with a spoon before reheating everything.
-2. When I slowly simmer the braised short ribs and their liquid, that extra bit of cooking makes the ribs that much more tender.–David Leite
+The overnight chill in the fridge allows the fat to congeal on the surface of the luscious braising liquid, so the next day you can easily scrape it off with a spoon before reheating everything.
+2. When I slowly simmer the braised short ribs in their liquid to rewarm everything, that extra bit of cooking makes the ribs that much more tender.–David Leite

-LC David Goes Over the Top Note
+LC Over the Top Note